mu-arch/SaureksCloset/README.md

 Weaponry is still being refined.
 Some combinations may clip, and attachment positions cannot yet be adjusted manually.
 The **Bags** view is a placeholder; bag appearance customization is not available yet.

+### Can I get banned from a private server for using this?

+Probably not.
+Warden could in theory detect it, but I would think it's unlikely considering it only changes player object related properties.

+If you enable transmog broadcasting so other players with the addon can see your custom look: the server can see you are using Saurek's Closet.

 ## Licensing